AlexPoiron/QUML/README.md

 ## How to use the project and run an example
 To launch the projet, you can follow the example commented  in the main function or follow these steps:
 - create a problem with the function **get_correct_problem()** with the corresponding name : Iris, XOR, Skin or Quaternary
 - use the function called **execute_problem()** to execute the problem.
-You give the parameter problem that you just created, a boolean if you want to do a training and another boolean if you want to use quantum material online with IBQM.
+You give the parameter problem that you just created, a boolean if you want to do a training and another boolean if you want to use quantum material online with IBMQ.